Two Balls on a Tree

 The boundary conditions support this interpretation.
 Identical measurement settings (θ = 0) correspond to identical branches, yielding perfect correlation (cos²0 = 1).
 Orthogonal measurement settings (θ = π/2) correspond to maximally separated branches, yielding no correlation (cos²(π/2) = 0).
 The correlation decreases monotonically with angular separation and normalizes correctly over a complete measurement basis, which corresponds to a complete set of branches at a given depth.

-3.1 Connection to Gleason's Theorem
+3.1 Relation to Gleason's Theorem

-3.2 Formal Statement of the Conjecture
+3.2 Formal Statement

 4. Bell's Theorem as Geometry